 The images seem to match up with the images we previously leaked of what we believe to be the X+1, including the unique flash arrangement and somewhat confusing Motorola logo stamped into the back of the device.
 Around front, the front-facing speaker arrangement appears to match, and the home screen isn't too surprising, sporting Moto's minimalist skin.
 Read More

 Update: In a timely interview with The Next Web, Blass stated that his reasons for ending his current work were mostly financial.
 He said that his attempts to monetize his Twitter stream, and later his website, were not successful enough to be sustainable.
 You can read the entire interview at The Next Web.

 If you've done much reading on Android Police, or any other gadget-focused website in the last two years, you've heard of @evleaks.
+That's the professional handle of former Engadget and PocketNow editor Evan Blass, who revealed his identity right here on Android Police just over a year ago.
 Read More

 There are currently only two Android Wear watches available for purchase, but HTC has been reportedly planning to throw its hat into the ring too.
 There's a new render of what may be HTC's Android Wear watch from @evleaks, and it's another square.

 An image of what looked to be a Shield-like controller at the FCC last month had rumors swirling about a successor to NVIDIA's hybrid touchscreen-gamepad system.
 Well, it looks like that may have only been part of the picture because @evleaks has just dropped a shot of what is claimed to be the Shield tablet.
 Take a look.